COVID-19 Frequently Asked Questions & DirectivesShelby County Health Department

 Q: Are face covering required while inside any voting location?

 A: Face coverings are strongly encouraged (and will be provided) at all voting locations for anyone voting or administering an election.

 Curbside, Drive-thru, and Delivery Service

 Q: May curbside, drive-thru, and delivery service continue by any properly permitted/licensed food service entity?

 A: Yes, so long as all safety measures are followed, and further, food services may continue until 12:00 a.m.

 Q: Are taprooms, breweries, distilleries, wine bars, private clubs, beer-only bars or any other alcohol production businesses where on-premises consumption of alcohol occurs permitted to operate?

-A: Any beer/wine/liquor production portion of a business enterprise may continue to operate, but the on-premises consumption of alcohol, inside or outside, of any of the aforementioned establishments cannot occur at this time.
+A: Any beer/wine/liquor production portion of a business enterprise may continue to operate as specified in any current health directive.
 If permitted by state law, any curb-side, drive-thru, or delivery service is permissible.
-This FAQ does not apply to any establishment with a full-service restaurant license.

 Q: Are all clubs ranging from small private clubs to country clubs closed?

-A: Yes, unless a club also has a restaurant license, then it may continue to operate as a “restaurant” as provided for in the directive.
-Also, if an entity is properly permitted/licensed to provide curb-side, drive-thru, and/or delivery service, they may continue to do so without the restriction of closing at 10 pm.
+A: Any club is permitted to operate as specified in any current health directive.
+Further, if a club also has a restaurant license, then it may continue to operate as a "restaurant" as provided for in the directive.

 Wedding Ceremonies and Receptions